jdmh96/vgwiki/terms-used-in-game.md

 # Bot

+# Brb

-Brb - Be right back.
+Be right back.
 This could refer to real life \(as in someone is going to the toilet\) or in game \(as in someone is going to buy items\).

+# BT

-BT - Bloodthirster
+Bloodthirster

-Buff – Something that makes a champions stronger in some way e.g. red buff, an aura of magic resistance, etc.
+# Buff

+When the game goes through an update, the creators will occasionally provide a "buff" to a hero they think needs to have extra power to be able to keep up with the abilities of the other heroes or new heroes.

+# Build

-Build – The set of items you buy for your champion.
+The set of items you buy for your hero.

+# Burst

-Burst - Dealing a large amount of damage in a short time, also called nuke.
+Dealing a large amount of damage in a short time, also called nuke.

+# Bush/brush

-Bush/brush - The tall grass on every map in which you can hide.
+The tall grass on every map in which you can hide.

+# Juke

-Juke – To trick someone into going the wrong way when he/she is chasing you.
-This is often done by being invisible for a few seconds using the brush, the fog of war, akali’s twilight shroud, etc.
+To trick someone into going the wrong way when he/she is chasing you.
+This is often done by being invisible for a few seconds using the brush or a hero's ability which provides invisibility.

+# Jungle

-Jungle – Refers to almost everything that is not lane or base.
+Refers to almost everything that is not lane or base.
 It is where the jungle monsters reside.

-There is no jungle in Dominion.
+# Jungler

-Jungler - The player who mostly stays in the jungle and gains gold from killing the monsters there \(does not apply in Dominion\).
-See laning arrangement in the next post for more info.
+The player who mostly stays in the jungle and gains gold from killing the monsters there.